alexch/deck.rb/README.md

 `deck.js` has several themes for styling and animating your presentation.
 You can select these from the command line or from a `showoff.json` file with the `style` and `transition` options.

+To skip the deck theme and use your own CSS file, pass its URL (full or partial) as the `style` param.
+(TODO: allow this for transition as well)

 Currently the following themes are available:

 ### Style Themes